miku-lang/.github/profile/README.md

 - `pitch`: a floating-point number
 - `beat`: a boolean
 - `lyric`: a string
-- `track`: an array (of a unique unspecified type until compile-tile)
+- `track`: an array (of a unique unspecified type until compile-time)
 - `harmony`: a bag of fields defined at compile time (similar to C structure)
 - `song`: a class (can have fields and methods)